Quick things to know about living in Malta

 Revolut is the most popular banking service in Malta, with roughly 7 out of 10 adults using Revolut, despite not having a physical bank branch.
 The banking service is fully digital.
 Why is it so popular?
 It is cheap, has 5 different membership offers (ranging from free to €45 per month), quick and easy to open account (within 48 hours), has a powerful app, and offer services such as savings accounts, stock trading, crypto investing, virtual debit cards, exchanging and holding over 30 different currencies, seamlessly sending money abroad and creating accounts for your children.

-You can register for a Revolut account through this affiliate link: https://revolut.com/referral/?referral-code=jasoneat!APR1-25-AR-H1.
+You can register for a Revolut account through this affiliate link: Register for Revolut.

 Amazon Shopping - Online Shopping: